 “Where?” asked the black man behind the woman.
 The Hacker noticed he was wearing a US Navy Uniform decorated with medals from Vietnam.
 Behind him was a kid who couldn’t be older than eleven.

 The Hacker looked at them.
 “Safety.”
 He climbed out of the hole and motioned for them to descend before him.
 “Feel free to join.”

 A minute later, they stood in a shaft of light at the bottom of the ladder.
 The Hacker pressed a button on his phone and the manhole sealed itself, leaving them in complete darkness save for the phone’s pale glow.

 The kid complained about the dark, she had a thick Brooklyn accent.
 Without a word, the Hacker activated a flashlight app, as did the others.
 In the newfound light he could see that the kid looked at him as if he was some kind of wizard.
-The Veteran looked him up and down with a glare and raised brow, curious of just who he’d followed into the dark.
+The Veteran looked him up and down with a glare and raised brow, curious of just who he’d followed into the darkness below Manhattan.
 The woman however stared calmly behind her mask of smiling rebellion.

 He sighed.
 “Alright so for our safety, I’ll give you each an alias to use while we’re running together.
 That way if the cops catch any of us, we can’t turn anyone else in.
 Even if the cops apply pressure, which knowing the NYPD, they absolutely would.”

 The Veteran spoke up, “Son you don’t know shit about pressure.
 Besides, what if we already know someone’s name?
 What then?” his eyes glanced at the teenager.

 “Good point.”
 He nodded and held out his hands, indicating that he meant not offense, “Then let’s say that it’s in case I get caught.
 I don’t want to be the reason anyone else gets locked up if I can help it.”